andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 }
 ```

-The ability to submit to any route without triggering a navigation provides a lot of flexibility.
-However, if the `action` returns action data instead of a `redirect`, then using a fetcher to submit to this action function will break progressive enhancement.

-Without JavaScript, our `fetcher.Form` is just a form element.
-Upon submission, it will create a navigation to the resource route.
-If our action function returns data but no redirect, we will be left on a browser tab displaying JSON data on the screen.
+With `useFetcher` we can submit to a resource route and receive the action data at our app's current location.
+However, if JavaScript is not enabled, fails to load, or is still loading, then such a submission will leave us stranded on a browser tab displaying JSON data on the screen.

-You might think: "This is not the fault of `useActionData` or `useFetcher().data`, but an issue for how you designed your app".
+You might think: "This is not the fault of `useActionData` or `useFetcher().data`, but an issue of how you use it".
+That's fair.
 My point is that most of Remix's features encourage progressive enhancement and emulate the browser's default behavior.
-They teach you as a developer for how to work with progressive enhancement in mind.
-However, using action data, `useFetcher`, and resource routes together deviates from the browser's default behavior - a pitfall that is hard to notice.
+Using action data and `useFetcher` together deviates from the browser's default behavior - a pitfall that is hard to notice.

 ### Fighting with action data persistence